Monopoles and dualities in $3d$ $\mathcal{N}=2$ quivers: Dualities in quivers with baryons and baryon-monopoles

 Now we may adapt the set-up to our theory $\mathcal T_B$, hence we take $N_A=1, \,\bar N_A=0, \, N_f=2F, \, \bar N_f=2F+2N_2-2$.
 The gauge charge of the bare monopole is now given by \be U(1)_2[\mathfrak M]=2N-2. \ee The crucial point is now to use matter fields in the residual gauge theory that may be used to cancel this gauge charge.
 The residual antisymmetric field $\text{asym}_{0,-2}$ is a good candidate to do this job.
 However we need to take $N-1$ copies of it, so the $U(1)_2$ charge is cancelled and there is no $U(1)_1$ charge brought by the dressing.
 In the end, the gauge invariant monopole has the form \be \{ \mathfrak M_{A^{N-1}} \}, \ee where $A^{N-1}$ is contracted using the epsilon tensor of the residual $SU(2N-2)$ \be A^{i_1 i_2} \dots A^{i_{2N-1} i_{2N}} \epsilon_{i_1 \cdots i_{2N}}. \ee This construction may be generalised to get a tower of dressed monopoles.
-In fact, the fundamental field in the residual theory can be used in a similar way to the antisymmetric.
-Since the $U(1)_2$ charge is $-1$ and not $-2$ as the antisymmetric, every time we ``remove" one $A$ from $\{ \mathfrak M_{A^{N-1}} \}$ we put two $Q_1$'s.
-In the end, the tower of dressed monopoles that we get has the form \be \{ \mathfrak M_{A^{N-1-k} Q_1^{2k}} \} \qquad \text{for} \; k=0,\dots, N-1. \ee For our purposes, the presence of this tower of dressed monopoles reflects the fact that the chiral ring of $\mathcal T_B$ includes the monopoles $\{(\mathfrak M_B^{0,\cdot})_{A^{N-1-k} Q_1^{2k}} \}$.
-Furthermore, the chiral ring includes the singlet $\sigma_B$ and the monopole with flux on both gauge nodes $\mathfrak M_B^{\cdot, \cdot}$.
-The mesonic part of the chiral ring generators is given by the mesons $\tr(Q_1 Q_2)$ and $\tr(A Q_2 Q_2)$.
-One may also construct baryonic operators.
-First, we have $\tr(Q_2^{2N_2})$, but we can also form baryons using the antisymmetric $A$ and the fundamental chirals $Q_1$.
-In detail, we get a tower of baryons: \be A^{i_1 i_2}\cdots A^{i_{k-1} i_{k}} Q_1^{i_{k+1}} \cdots Q_1^{i_{2N_2}} \epsilon_{i_1 \dots i_{2N_2}}, \ee where again we suppressed the flavour indices of $Q_1$.
-Again, due to the antisymmetrisation, the baryonic operator that we can denote schematically as $\tr(A^k Q_1^{2N_2-k})$ transforms in the rank-$(2N_2-k)$ antisymmetric representation of the $SU(2F)$.
+The fundamental field in the residual theory can be used in a way similar to the antisymmetric.
+Since the $U(1)_2$ charge is $-1$ and not $-2$ as the antisymmetric, every time we ``remove" one $A$ from $\{ \mathfrak M_{A^{N-1}} \}$ we put two fundamentals $Q$'s.
+In the end, the tower of dressed monopoles that we get has the form \be \{ \mathfrak M_{A^{N-1-k} Q^{2k}} \} \qquad \text{for} \; k=0,\dots, N-1. \ee